anton-buyskikh/python_sqlite3_workflow_for_rse/README.md

 ## Prerequisites

 This tutorial has been tested only on Ubuntu 16.04 with pre-installed `sqlite3` and `sqlitebrowser` along with `python3` from [Anaconda](https://www.anaconda.com/distribution/).
+However it should work as it is on other Linux and Mac machines, and hopefully Windows.

 ## Instructions

-Follow the tutorial by working through Python scripts starting with `part`.
+Follow the tutorial by working through Python scripts starting with `part` in ascending order.

 ## Disclaimer